 To operate, simply turn on the printer, point it toward the IR LED, and select the desired print function from the service menus.
 If the printer is left on and idle for several minutes it shuts itself off (the red light at the front of the printer will shut off).
 If this happens, press the line feed button on the printer to turn it back on.

-The expansion board is located on a shelf at the upper right corner of the cabinet.
-Space is available on the shelf for the printer to be placed in line with the IR LED.
-The printer is a Hewlett Packard type 82240B infrared printer, and operates on four AA batteries.
+The Expansion board is located on the back wall of the cabinet.
+The printer is a Hewlett Packard type 82240B infrared printer (sold separately), and operates on four AA batteries.

 5. SERVICE MENUS